-Small business models:

-Mission statement

-Market needs

-Market approach

-USP

-Costing of creative work

-Cash flow forecast.

-Arts/Creative professional bodies:

-Membership

-Grants

-Residencies/Internships.

-Tax liabilities:

-Tax/VAT

-Self-employed/Sole trader.

-Legalities:

-Public liability insurance

-Professional indemnity insurance

-Record keeping/Contracts

-Intellectual property (e.g. copyright and licensing laws).
+Small business models: Mission statement Market needs Market approach USP Costing of creative work Cash flow forecast.
+Arts/Creative professional bodies: Membership Grants Residencies/Internships.
+Tax liabilities: Tax/VAT Self-employed/Sole trader.
+Legalities: Public liability insurance Professional indemnity insurance Record keeping/Contracts Intellectual property (e.g. copyright and licensing laws).

 LO4 Present own skills, abilities and work to a potential employer or client.

-Client interview/presentation:

-Preparing for interview

-'Dress for success'

-Getting interview feedback.
+Client interview/presentation: Preparing for interview 'Dress for success' Getting interview feedback.

 Reflection and evaluation of own work & development

-Pass Merit Distinction LO1 Evaluate own skills and future employment or self-media production 104100 P1 Evaluate own skills and knowledge in relation to creative media production P2 Describe career opportunities related to own skills and knowledge in creative media production M1 Compare own development needs for employment against those required for self-employment D1 Critically evaluate own skills, abilities and work to develop material for seeking employment, highlighting how different materials may support employment or self-employment LO2 Develop material to su or self-employment LO2 Develop material to support future employment or self-employment P3 Evaluate own work to inform the selection of material for a portfolio/showreel, curriculum vitae and cover letter P4 Prepare a portfolio of material to be used in seeking employment M2 Justify the selection of material for a portfolio/showreel and curriculum vitae, in relation to how they will support future employment prospects LO3 Prepare a business plan, reflecting business structure, legal frameworks and legislation related to creative media production P5 Discuss the business structures, legal frameworks and legislation associated with creative media production P6 Develop a business plan for a small creative media production company M3 Integrate market research and industry trends into a business plan D2 Critically analyse the business requirements for a small company working in creative media production, to make the case for investment in a business plan
+Pass Merit Distinction LO1 Evaluate own skills and abilities in support of future employment or self-employment in creative media production P1 Evaluate own skills and knowledge in relation to creative media production P2 Describe career opportunities related to own skills and knowledge in creative media production M1 Compare own development needs for employment against those required for self- employment D1 Critically evaluate own skills, abilities and work to develop material for seeking employment, highlighting how different materials may support employment or self- employment LO2 Develop material to support future employment or self-employment P3 Evaluate own work to inform the selection of material for a portfolio/showreel, curriculum vitae and cover letter P4 Prepare a portfolio of material to be used in seeking employment M2 Justify the selection of material for a portfolio/showreel and curriculum vitae, in relation to how they will support future employment prospects LO3 Prepare a business pla structure, legal frameworks creative media production n, reflecting business and legislation related to P5 Discuss the business structures, legal frameworks and legislation associated with creative media production P6 Develop a business plan for a small creative media production company M3 Integrate market research and industry trends into a business plan D2 Critically analyse the business requirements for a small company working in creative media production, to make the case for investment in a business plan

-Pass Merit Distinction LO4 Present own skills, ab potential employer or clier D3 Critically evaluate P7 Reflect on own skills and work, to prepare a presentation to a potential employer or client P8 Present own work, skills and abilities to a potential employer or client M4 Justify the selection of work for presentation to a potential employer or client, in regard to their ability to show own skills and abilities comments from a potential employer or client, to improve presentation techniques and materials
+Pass Merit Distinction LO4 Present own skills, abilities and work to a potential employer or client D3 Critically evaluate P7 Reflect on own skills and work, to prepare a presentation to a potential employer or client P8 Present own work, skills and abilities to a potential employer or client M4 Justify the selection of work for presentation to a potential employer or client, in regard to their ability to show own skills and abilities comments from a potential employer or client, to improve presentation techniques and materials